ray-project/ray/doc/source/rllib/external-envs.rst

 The RLlink Protocol
 -------------------

-RLLink is a simple, stateful protocol designed for communication between a reinforcement learning (RL) server (ex., RLlib) and an external client acting as an environment simulator.
+RLlink is a simple, stateful protocol designed for communication between a reinforcement learning (RL) server (ex., RLlib) and an external client acting as an environment simulator.
 The protocol enables seamless exchange of RL-specific data such as episodes, configuration, and model weights, while also facilitating on-policy training workflows.